 Our Insider Trading and Information Policy limits the timing and types of transactions in our securities by our directors, officers, including our named executive officers, and other employees of Guild and its subsidiaries.
-These persons are prohibited from trading during blackout periods (during the period from and including the time the market closes on the date that is 14 calendar days before the last day of the last month of any calendar quarter until the time the market opens on the third trading day following the release of quarterly financial information and, in the case of our directors and officers, without the clearance of our Chief Compliance Officer or her designee.
+These persons are prohibited from trading during blackout periods (during the period from and including the time the market closes on the date that is 14 calendar days before the last day of the last month of any calendar quarter until 48 hours following the public disclosure of quarterly or annual earnings (which 48-hour period must include one full trading day (i.e., a day on which the NYSE is open for trading)) and, in the case of our directors and officers, without the clearance of our General Counsel or his designee.
 In addition, the policy provides that none of our directors, officers or other employees may engage in the following transactions:

-- engaging in "short sales" with respect to securities of the Company; - trading in puts, calls and other derivative securities with respect to the Company's securities; - · sales of borrowed shares against shares already owned, but not delivered against the sale, or "sales against the box"; - trading in securities of the Company on a short-term basis; and - holding Company securities in a margin account or pledging Company securities as collateral for a loan.
+- engaging in "short sales" with respect to securities of the Company; - · trading in puts, calls, and other derivative securities with respect to the Company's securities; - sales of borrowed shares against shares already owned, but not delivered against the sale, or "sales against the box"; - trading in securities of the Company on a short-term basis; and - holding Company securities in a margin account or pledging Company securities as collateral for a loan.

-Communications with our Board of Directors
+Communications with our Board